South East Coast Ambulance Service

 The South East Coast Ambulance Service NHS Foundation Trust (SECAmb) is the NHS ambulance services trust for south-eastern England, covering Kent (including Medway), Surrey, West Sussex and East Sussex (including Brighton and Hove).
 It also covers a part of north-eastern Hampshire around Aldershot, Farnborough, Fleet and Yateley.
 The service was made an NHS foundation trust on 1 March 2011.

 It is one of ten ambulance services trusts providing England with emergency medical services, and is part of the National Health Service, receiving direct government funding for its role.

 The service came into being on 1 July 2006, with the merger of the former Kent Ambulance Service, Surrey Ambulance Service and Sussex Ambulance Service.

-About
+Operations

 The trust responds to 999 calls from the public and urgent calls from health professionals: in Kent and Sussex, it also provides non-emergency patient transport services (pre-booked patient journeys to and from health care facilities).
 In addition, the trust provides the crews and maintains the three ambulances of the Neonatal Transfer Service for Kent, Surrey and Sussex.

 It serves a population of around 4.5 million.
-During the financial year (2005–06) the three predecessor Trusts responded to about 460,000 emergency calls.
+During the financial year (2005–2006) the three predecessor Trusts responded to about 460,000 emergency calls.

 It provided paramedics to GP practices across the southeast to take on home visits for a pilot scheme until March 2017, when the scheme was suspended because of a shortage of paramedics.